ja72/Cartesian.jl/README.md

 # Cartesian

 Definitions for cartesian vectors and matrices used in 3D mechanics with Julia.
+The repository is located at https://github.com/ja72/Cartesian.jl

 ## Dependencies

  - LinearAlgebra
  - StaticArrays
- - Rotations
+ - Rotations (optional)

  ## Types & Aliases